Blaise Godbe Lipman: Personal life

 Blaise initially was professionally known as a Blaise Embry, a surname his first agents recommended because they thought God in "Godbe" might be polarizing, and Lipman too ethnic.
 Blaise later returned to his given name upon becoming a filmmaker.

 In October 2017 Lipman contributed to the launch of the "Me Too" movement when he came forward publicly about abuse suffered in the industry as a young actor, offering a platform to survivors of sexual assault.
 Blaise was the first to give a voice to male victims of sexual assault, who have traditionally been stigmatized.

-Blaise was named one of Time magazine's People of the Year in 2017 for his work in the movement, alongside fellow celebrities Taylor Swift, Ashley Judd and Alyssa Milano, as well as lesser known activists Susan Fowler and Adama Iwu.
+Blaise was named one of Time magazine's People of the Year in 2017 for his work in the movement, alongside celebrities Taylor Swift, Ashley Judd and Alyssa Milano, as well as fellow lesser known activists Susan Fowler and Adama Iwu.